This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 If you are planning to have multiple babies, a portable crib is a great alternative to a crib because of how easily you can store it between babies.
 Unlike a standard crib, simply pack it up and tuck it away until you need it again.
 This also makes it easy to hang on to if you expect to host friends with babies.

 This is the pack ‘n play we use and love.
-Paying a little more for the bassinet feature to elevate the mattress is definitely worth it.
-I like that Graco models are more affordable than brands like BabyBjorn or Lotus.
-I also personally had great experience with their customer service.
+Paying a little more for the bassinet feature to elevate the mattress is definitely worth it (compared to the most basic model).
+I like that Graco models are a more basic pick than brands like BabyBjorn.
+And I’ve personally had great experience with their customer service.

 Option for Small Spaces: Mini Graco Pack-n-Play

 The mini pack ‘n play is simply a smaller version of Graco’s regular pack ‘n play.
-If I were to do it again, I’d opt for this model because the smaller footprint would be nice in our small space.
+If I were to get another Pack ‘N Play, I’d opt for this model because the smaller footprint would be nice in our small space.

 Related Post: Do You Need a Diaper Pail?

-So to summarize, here is a crib sheet (ha!) comparing cribs vs. travel cribs
+To summarize, here is a crib sheet (ha!) comparing the pros and cons of traditional cribs vs. travel cribs or play yards:

 |Sleep Safe||Sleep Safe|